mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 the same dimension.
 To help guide its evolution, he's been constantly pointing in the direction of [@BIPM-VIM] as a source of truth.
-And more recently, to the ISO/IEC 80000 series, also helping interpret it.
+And more recently, to [@ISO80000], also helping interpret it.

 Computing systems engineering graduate.
 (C++) programmer since 2014.